How To Build A Quarterly Marketing Roadmap

 - Create targeted one-pagers for the sales team

 Are you planning any special events?
-What press releases are you planning to launch this quareter?
-Detail tasks, due dates and ownership for each item.
+What press releases are you planning to launch this quarter?
+Detail tasks, due dates, and ownership for each item.

 - Update press kit with PR from Q2 product launch